 Additional consultations will take place in the Americas.
 The Forum will return to Geneva for an enlarged session in 2020 to adopt final conclusions and global guidance.

-The ninth annual Geneva Forum takes place in Bangkok, Thailand on 13 and 14 December 2018.
-It will bring together judges, lawyers, and others engaged with traditional justice systems in the Asia-Pacific region, as well as practitioners from ordinary justice systems in the region, together with UN Special Rapporteur on the rights of indigenous peoples (Ms. Victoria Tauli Corpuz from the Philippines), as well as other ICJ and UN representatives from Geneva, to discuss and develop practical recommendations, in a private small-group setting.
+The ninth annual Geneva Forum in Bangkok brought together judges, lawyers, and others engaged with traditional justice systems in the Asia-Pacific region, and practitioners from ordinary justice systems in the region, together with UN Special Rapporteur on the rights of indigenous peoples Ms. Victoria Tauli Corpuz, as well as ICJ and UN representatives from Geneva, to discuss and develop practical recommendations, in a private small-group setting.

 The potential and the risks for equal and effective access to justice and human rights

-Many participants in the 2017 Geneva Forum affirmed that traditional and customary justice systems can make an important contribution to improving access to justice for rural or other marginalized populations, as a result of such factors as geographic proximity, lower cost, lesser cultural or linguistic barriers, and greater trust by local communities, relative to the official justice system.
+Many participants re-affirmed that traditional and customary justice systems can make an important contribution to improving access to justice for indigenous, and other rural or otherwise marginalized populations, as a result of such factors as geographic proximity, lower cost, lesser cultural or linguistic barriers, and greater trust by local communities, relative to the official justice system.

 Indeed, for these and other reasons, for some marginalized and disadvantaged rural populations, traditional and customary courts may in practical terms be the only form of access they have to any kind of justice.